“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 I've given her Melvin's social in order for him to get the apartment, my skin and look required.

 “He wouldn't know what to do with that,” Melvin says in aside to Robert as a young woman in Sunday clothes walks by.

 Robert laughs as I put the last of the carts in line and start pushing the line up the parking lot toward the general store's front entrance.
 Robert, up ahead, leads the row with his left hand, still talking to Melvin beside him.
 I don't exactly know to handle being the butt of this joke and wait till the carts are inside where the customers can get to them and their noise has ceased.
 “Seems like I'd be whoring around by now, don't you think?”
 I say to Robert.

 “You know you too clean for that,” he says with that sly twinkle he keeps in his eye.
 “You're aught to marry the first girl who falls in love with you and you with her and I bet you know it.
-Someone like you,You come from all that crazy, liable to beat her up anyways, her so weak and puny and self satisfied.”
+Someone like you,You come from all that crazy, liable to beat her up anyways.”

 I don't get to respond, though the tension seems thick.
 Melvin changes the subject, sends us on an errand.